nicholaswilde/solar-battery-charger/README.md

 Global variables use 28084 bytes (34%) of dynamic memory, leaving 53836 bytes for local variables.
 Maximum is 81920 bytes.
 ```

-Be sure to compile your code before uploading it!
+Be sure to compile your code before uploading it if changes have been made to the sketch!

 Upload the sketch to the Feather